plone/plonedev.vagrant/README.rst

 Using the Vagrant-installed VirtualBox
 --------------------------------------

+The sample prompts below are for Windows.
+Linux/BSD/OS X commands are identical.

 You may now start and stop the virtual machine by issuing command in the same directory::